 Since 1 July 2017, you must report your worldwide income to the ATO.
 You must make repayments if your income is above the minimum repayment threshold.

-For more information, visit the Australian Taxation Office and Study Assist websites.
+For more information, visit the Australian Taxation Office website.

 If you're working overseas temporarily for an Australian employer, check if Australia has bilateral social security agreements with the country you're working in.
 These agreements remove the issue of having to pay double superannuation.
 For further information, visit the Australian Taxation Office (ATO) website or call the ATO on 13 28 61.